 You can customize your encryption settings directly in the PIA app.

 The kill switch (formerly referred to in-app as the Network Lock) effectively blocks all internet traffic if your connection to the VPN server unexpectedly drops.
-This is particularly important for protecting your torrenting activity if there is a service outage or a connection failure.
+This is essential for protecting your torrenting activity if there is a service outage or a connection failure.

 Torrenting bitrate is determined by many factors – the most important being the number of peers you are connected to and the upload speeds of those peers.
 However, the VPN service you choose can also have an impact on performance.